dfranklin02/SRL/docs/pages/strategies/strategies_recommendations.md

 <div id="understandingrec7" class="collapse">

-Instead of reading in your head, it helps to say what you are reading out loud.
+"Instead of reading in your head, it helps to say what you are reading out loud.
 This strategy applies regardless of whether you are trying to read a textbook or class notes.
 By reading out loud, you will be learning the information through visual and auditory modalities, which will allow you to better remember what you are learning.
 <br>
 <br>
 </div>